kivy/kivy/kivy/tools/image-testsuite/README.md

 On Linux/unix systems, you can use the `imagemagick-testsuite.sh` script to create an image test suite using the `convert` command line utility.
 You must have ImageMagick installed ("apt install imagemagick" on debian derivatives).
-There is also a rule in the Makefile, `make testimages`.
+There is also a rule in the Makefile, `make image-testsuite`.

 A more comprehensive test suite can be generated using Gimp (tested on version 2.8.18).
 To install the plugin, copy `gimp28-testsuite.py` to your